Scientists from Perm Polytechnic University have turned drilling mud inside an oil well into a data transmission channel

 However, traditional methods in deep wells can fail: cables twist around the drilling tool and break, radio waves do not pass through the earth, and equipment noise drowns out sound signals.
-Scientists from the Mining and Oil Faculty of PNRPU have implemented a technology for transmitting data through drilling mud, which is usually pumped into the well to cool and clean the tool, into a previously created unique complex for well construction.
-This solution provides stable communication at great depths, is not afraid of vibrations, noise, and is 1.5-2 times cheaper than foreign analogues.
+Scientists from the Mining and Oil Faculty of PNRPU have introduced a technology for transmitting data through drilling mud, which is usually pumped into the well to cool and clean the tool, into a previously created unique complex for well construction.
+This solution provides stable communication at great depths, is not afraid of vibrations, noise, and is 1.5-2 times cheaper than foreign counterparts.

 Drilling mud is the most important component of the well construction process, which performs many functions: it cools and lubricates the drilling tool, reducing friction between it and the well walls, and also removes heat, preventing it from overheating and premature wear.
 Another task of the solution is to remove sludge (destroyed rock) to the surface.